Redwood National and State Parks

 Outside site

 Too little fire is changing forest understory structure and composition (Lorimer et al., 2009; NPS, 2010; Golightly et al., 2011).
-The elimination of cultural burning by indigenous groups has been the driver behind too little fire in forested settings.
-This is a chronic threat which could become potentially severe as climate changes.
-NPS's prescribed burning program is focussed on grasslands and woodlands and is therefore unlinked to the lack of burning in old growth forests (IUCN Consultation, 2020).
+The elimination of cultural burning by Indigenous groups has been the driver behind too little fire in forested settings.
+This is a chronic threat which could have synergistic effects with climate change.
+Operational, logistical, and permitting challenges and societal misgivings to burning in primary redwood forests prevents NPS’s Fire Management from implementing prescribed burning (IUCN Consultation, 2024).

 Unknown Threats